 - Their visual information was restricted by commencing some specific Kali positions (e.g. back-to-back, standing instance looking down) to force participants to determine the most efficient course of actions to take.

-- Because of the simultaneous and unpredictable movements in Kali, it helps improves the child’s motor coordination.
-The transitioning of positions and stance in executing Kali helps them improve their body movements, rotations in three-dimensional space, and execution speed.
+- Because of the simultaneous and unpredictable movements in martial arts, it helps improves the child’s motor coordination.
+The transitioning of positions and stance in executing martial arts helps them improve their body movements, rotations in three-dimensional space, and execution speed.